French Farms, LLC. Augusta County, VA

 Joining a thriving poultry community

 Shenandoah Valley has a rich turkey farming history.
 David actually discovered turkey farming after helping out a friend in the area.
 He brought the idea home to Erin, who thought he wanted a little shed with some turkeys.
 “Then David said, um, more like…fifty thousand” says Erin.
-“It was a big idea, so we talked, and jumped in two-feet running.”

 The “family” in family farming